philosowaffle/peloton-to-garmin/docs/install/docker.md

 docker run philosowaffle/peloton-to-garmin:stable -v ./configuration.local.json:/app/configuration.local.json -v ./output:/app/output
 ```

+## Docker Tags

+The P2G docker image is available on [DockerHub](https://hub.docker.com/r/philosowaffle/peloton-to-garmin).
+The following tags are provided:

+1. `stable` - Always points to the latest release
+1. `latest` - The bleeding edge of the master branch, breaking changes may happen
+1. `vX.Y.Z` - For using a specific released version

 ## docker-compose

 A sample [docker-compose.yaml](https://github.com/philosowaffle/peloton-to-garmin/blob/master/docker-compose.yaml) file and [configuration.local.json](https://github.com/philosowaffle/peloton-to-garmin/blob/master/configuration.example.json) can be found in the project repo.

 The Docker container expects a valid `configuration.local.json` file is mounted into the container.
-Additionally, you can mount the `app/output` directories.
 You can learn more about the configuration file over in the [Configuration Section]({{ site.baseurl }}{% link configuration/index.md %})

 ```yaml
 version: "3.9"